Crime-Analytica/CrimeStop-Analytics/CONTRIBUTING.md

 </p>

 ## Thank you for your interest in contributing to CrimeStop-Analytics!
-We welcome contributions from the community to help us build a better solution for to combat crime and enhance public safety.
+We welcome contributions from the community to help  build a better solution  to combat crime and enhance public safety.